marianocarreira/Microservices-ML-Flask-C4/README.md

 ## <img height="32" width="32" src="./documentation/architecture/diagrams/icons/architecture.png"> &nbsp; Architecture

-The architecture was overdimensioned to some extent to comprehensively address the topics covered in class.
+Important: The architecture was **overdimensioned** to some extent to comprehensively address the topics covered in class.

 ### ADRs